nemakin/graph-analysis/README.md

 1. Comparison of Prim's algorithm implementations on the following libraries: SPLA, SuiteSparse:GraphBLAS, and GBTL.
 2. Comparison of Sandia implementations on the following libraries: SPLA and SuiteSparse:GraphBLAS.

+The following experiments were conducted by Dmitry Pilyuk:

+1. Comparison of Boruvka's algorithm implementations on the SPLA and Preel+.

 ## Repository Structure

 ```
 .
+├── boruvka-spla-vs-pregelplus # Comparison of Boruvka's implementations (By Dmitry Pilyuk)
 ├── gbtl/               # GBTL library and its implementation
 ├── prim/              # Prim's algorithm implementations
 │   ├── prim_spla.cpp